• Skip to primary navigation

 • Thermometer: You may want a thermometer with a clip attachment to measure the temperature of the oil.
 If the oil is too hot it may burn the garlic and chili flakes.

-• Wide wheat noodles: wheat noodles, also known as Taiwanese knife-cut noodles, are wide, have a rippled texture, and are perfect for holding the chili oil.
+• Wide wheat noodles: wheat noodles, also known as Taiwanese knife-cut noodles, are wide, have a rippled texture, and are perfect for holding chili oil.
 You can find these wheat noodles online or at your local Asian grocery store.

 The sliced prepackaged noodles for chili oil noodles.